YingMusic-Singer: Controllable Singing Voice Synthesis with Flexible Lyric Manipulation and Annotation-free Melody Guidance: Introduction

-To address these challenges, we propose \emph{YingMusic-Singer-Plus}, a fully diffusion-based SVS model.
-First, YingMusic-Singer-Plus introduces a streamlined editing paradigm that synthesizes singing voices from only three inputs, namely an optional timbre reference clip, a singing clip providing the target melody, and the corresponding modified lyrics, without the need for manual alignment or precise annotation.
-Second, to mitigate limited phoneme generalization caused by the small scale and challenging vocal techniques in singing data, and to address the inherent trade-off between faithful lyric reproduction and melody adherence, we employ a curriculum training strategy combined with Group Relative Policy Optimization (GRPO)~\cite{guo2025deepseek}, enabling strong performance on both dimensions simultaneously.
+To address these challenges, we propose \emph{YingMusic-Singer}, a fully diffusion-based model for melody-preserving lyric editing.
+First, YingMusic-Singer introduces a streamlined editing paradigm that synthesizes singing voices from only three inputs, namely an optional timbre reference clip, a singing clip providing the target melody, and the corresponding modified lyrics, without the need for manual alignment or precise annotation.
+Second, to mitigate limited phoneme generalization caused by the small scale and challenging vocal techniques in singing data, and to address the inherent trade-off between faithful lyric reproduction and melody adherence, we employ a curriculum training strategy combined with Group Relative Policy Optimization (GRPO)~\cite{DBLP:journals/corr/abs-2402-03300, guo2025deepseek}, enabling strong performance on both dimensions simultaneously.
 Third, we construct \emph{LyricEditBench} based on GTSinger~\cite{DBLP:conf/nips/ZhangPGLZWXLHWZ24}, the first benchmark for lyric modification evaluation under matched melody conditions, covering six common editing scenarios with balanced sampling for fair and comprehensive comparison.
-Experiments show that YingMusic-Singer-Plus outperforms Vevo2~\cite{zhang2025vevo2unifiedcontrollableframework}, currently a comparable alignment-free alternative, in both melody preservation and lyric adherence.
-We will release model weights, inference code, and LyricEditBench to facilitate further research and advance the practical adoption of singing voice editing.
+Experiments show that YingMusic-Singer outperforms Vevo2~\cite{zhang2025vevo2unifiedcontrollableframework}, currently a comparable alignment-free alternative, in both melody preservation and lyric adherence.
+We publicly release the model weights, inference code, and LyricEditBench to facilitate further research and advance the practical adoption of singing voice editing.